-Foodie Gift Ideas Under $20
+Foodie Gift Ideas Around $20 or Less

 If you’re shopping for small token presents, like a teacher gift or stocking stuffer, small jars of spices — even the good stuff — are inexpensive but thoughtful.
 Gift boxes of assorted spices are better for larger gifts, like birthdays or wedding anniversaries.

 For those who like it really spicy, consider the gift of a fiery hot sauce.
 Online, you can find lots of exotic hot sauces with names like Reaper and Beyond Insanity.
 The artisan hot sauces available on Heat Hot Sauce Shop put Sriracha to shame.
 Better yet, give the gift of a unique, artisanal hot sauce from a local business in your area.

 Potholders are some of the most battered items in any kitchen.
 Even if they don’t get singed during a close encounter with a hot stove, they eventually start to fray.
 Sooner or later, a cook is guaranteed to need a new pair.